 Consider what story you are trying to convey with your image and access if the colors and associated symbolism correspond to that narrative.

 Consumers are motivated by authenticity, hence their decision‐making process is affected by the perceived cues in objects that convey authenticity (Journal of Consumer Research).

 According to Designshack, an authentic image is one looks real and connects to your message.
 Your image should look and feel real, and convey emotions; it must show real life and not feel staged.
 The photo should depict a genuine moment and not feel altered (too much), it should not just look “great”, it must feel real.

 Users tend to ignore jazzy images (Nielsen Norman Group).
 Eye-tracking studies have documented that big feel-good images, used for purely decorative purposes largely are ignored by consumers online.
 Thus, your photo needs to have a purpose and be relevant to the context of your content.

 One thing to keep in mind, though, is that your visual content shouldn’t just relate to your content, but also to your audience.
 Leveraging images with motives and subjects that depict real-life scenarios that realistically resemble your audience’s life is one way to successfully create a connection with your audience

 A human face can draw a lot of attention.
 In fact, according to neuroscience research, the brain is programmed to see faces in everyday objects (BBC).

 However, attaining and retaining the attention of your audience isn’t enough.
 Often you want to trigger an action with your content.
-Eye-study research has shown that simply replacing an image featuring a model look straight with one looking to the left (at a product) significantly can draw attention to the product; the desired action.
+Eye-study research has shown that simply replacing an image featuring a model looking straight with one looking to the left (at a product) significantly can draw attention to the product; the desired action.

 There are many ways you can make your content more visually appealing, but it’s not enough in itself.
 People’s BS detectors are stronger than ever and if you are to improve the performance of your visual content you have to consider the relevance, realism, authenticity, and the desired action.